 Delicious and quick.
 Add colorful veggies and protein for a complete and balanced meal.
 Yummy noodle goodness!

-4 T light soy sauce
+2 tablespoons light soy sauce

-2 T dark soy sauce
+1 tablespoon dark soy sauce

-2 T oyster sauce
+1 tablespoon oyster sauce

-1 t sesame oil
+1 teaspoon sesame oil

-Your choice of vegetables:
+Your Choice of Vegetables

 bunch bean sprouts

-In a small bowl, combine light soy sauce, dark soy sauce, oyster sauce, sesame oil.
+In a small bowl, combine light soy sauce, dark soy sauce, oyster sauce, and sesame oil.
 Whisk together and set aside.